 - Outpatient Dietitian

-In 2016, there was an estimated number of 68,000 jobs in the United States for Dietitian or Nutritionist.
+There were about 68,000 jobs for Dietitian or Nutritionist in 2016 (in the United States).
 New jobs are being produced at a rate of 14.6% which is above the national average.
 The Bureau of Labor Statistics predicts 9,900 new jobs for Dietitian or Nutritionist by 2026.
-Due to new job openings and attrition, there will be an average of 5,400 job openings in this field each year.
+There will be an estimated 5,400 positions for Dietitian or Nutritionist per year.